2014 CFL season: Ottawa expansion

 This is the first season of play for the Ottawa Redblacks, as the CFL returned to the city of Ottawa for the first time since 2005 when the Ottawa Renegades suspended operations during the following off-season.
 The team was able to sign players starting on the day after the 101st Grey Cup on November 25, 2013, and an expansion draft for the club was held on December 16, 2013.
 The 2013 CFL Expansion Draft allowed the RedBlacks to select one import and two non-import players from each of the eight existing member clubs.
-Additionally, after selecting four players in the 2013 CFL Draft, the RedBlacks fully participated in the 2014 CFL Draft, with the first picks in each of the draft's seven rounds.
+Additionally, after selecting four players in the 2013 CFL draft, the RedBlacks fully participated in the 2014 CFL draft, with the first picks in each of the draft's seven rounds.
 Their first regular season game was in Winnipeg on July 3, while their first regular season home game took place against the Toronto Argonauts on July 18.

-The RedBlacks play in the CFL East Division, after the Winnipeg Blue Bombers moved to the CFL West Division.
+The RedBlacks were placed in the East Division, after the Winnipeg Blue Bombers moved to the West Division.
 Similar to the previous two times the league changed to a nine-team league, in 1996 and 2002, Winnipeg immediately moved to the west.
 There was earlier speculation that Winnipeg would continue to be an East Division team, due to the CFL's board of governors' desire to have long-term stability.
 However, due to the desire of the Blue Bombers organization to return to the West Division, the switch was made for the 2014 season.
 Since the creation of the Canadian Football League in 1958, the Blue Bombers spent the first 29 seasons in the West Division, but 21 of the last 27 seasons in the East.